 I have passed the same parameter as I have passed in the above example with RANGE Object.
 There in that example, it had returned the Cell as Range(“D3”) while here in this example it has returned the cell Range(“B1”) because here the whole sheets is considered as a single Range Object and Cells is providing the property on the whole sheet.

-.Cells Property – Where it is used more?
+.Cells Property – Where is it used more often?

-As you know RANGE Object refers a cell or cell range with Row Number and Column Name Cells is most useful when you have to refer Cells/Range in a Loop then Cells is useful because both the parameters are numeric here and you can use them for loop.
+As you know RANGE Object refers a cell or cell range with Row Number and Column Name.
+Cells is the most useful to use when you have to refer Cells/Range in a Loop then Cells is useful because both the parameters are numeric here and you can use them for loop.

 Code to traverse cells in Row and Columns both